BeatrizBonatto/Leilao-LPII/README.md

 # leilao-lp2

+### Important: Java 11 is required to run the project due to the H2 database

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.